circlefin/stablecoin-evm/doc/tokendesign.md

 CENTRE blacklists an address via the `blacklist` method.
 The specified `account` will be added to the blacklist.

 - Only the `blacklister` role may call `blacklist`.
+- Blacklisting emits a `Blacklist(account)` event

 ### Removing a blacklisted address
 CENTRE removes an address from the blacklist via the `unblacklist` method.
 The specified `account` will be removed from the blacklist.

 - Only the `blacklister` role may call `unblacklist`.
+- Unblacklisting emits an `UnBlacklist(account)` event.

 ## Pausing
 The entire contract can be paused in case a serious bug is found or there is a serious key compromise.
-All transfers, minting, and burning will be prevented while the contract is paused.
-Other functionality, such as modifying the blacklist, adding/removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused CENTRE to pause the contract.
+All transfers, minting, burning, and adding minters will be prevented while the contract is paused.
+Other functionality, such as modifying the blacklist, removing minters, changing roles, and upgrading will remain operational as those methods may be required to fix or mitigate the issue that caused CENTRE to pause the contract.

 ### Pause